 Challenges: Teaching in a mixed-device environment can be difficult.
 For instance, teachers have to make sure the learning materials they use are accessible across a wide range of platforms.
 And because student-owned devices contain personal apps, there is more potential for distraction.
 Also, variations in the age, speed, and processing power of devices could lead to inequities in how students learn.

 Even though students are bringing their own devices from home, they’ll still need a way to charge and store these devices securely when not using them.
-A solution that can store and charge a wide variety of device types—such as the FUYL Tower or FUYL Cell Charging Locker, which contains five individually lockable compartments—is ideal.
+A solution that can store and charge a wide variety of device types—such as the FUYL Tower Smart Locker which contains 5 or 15 individually-lockable compartments—is ideal.

 Students will find any outlet they can to charge their devices during the school day, often leaving them unattended.
 The FUYL Charging Stations significantly cut back on missing or stolen devices because students don’t have to take the risk of leaving their device out in the open while charging.